Wisconsin DOJ finds inconsistencies in human trafficking reports

 Schueffner works with many kids and teens impacted by child sex trafficking.

-"When you look at legislation of human trafficking from the federal level, they don't have to prove coercion or any of these other things, as long as a child is involved and adult is involved in that exploitation, it's irrelevant, because they're a child."
+, they don't have to prove coercion or any of these other things, as long as a child is involved and adult is involved in that exploitation, it's irrelevant, because they're a child."

 However, Kaul said there is pending legislation for a "Safe Harbor" law.